Brace Belden: Podcasting career

 In July 2019, Belden co-founded the podcast TrueAnon with writer Liz Franczak.
-The podcast was conceived following Jeffrey Epstein's arrest, when Belden and Franczak observed that mainstream media coverage largely ignored significant aspects of the case, including Epstein's alleged connections to U.S. intelligence agencies.
+The podcast was conceived after Jeffrey Epstein's arrest, when Belden and Franczak observed that mainstream media coverage largely ignored significant aspects of the case, including Epstein's alleged connections to U.S. intelligence agencies.
 The first episode was released on 23 July 2019.

 Branding itself as "the only anti-pedophile podcast," TrueAnon combines elements of true crime investigation with left-wing political analysis.
 The podcast's title is a satirical reference to the QAnon conspiracy theory.
 While initially focused on the Epstein case, the show has expanded to cover broader topics including human trafficking, finance, Silicon Valley, academia, and what the hosts describe as "power structures" within elite circles.

 The podcast has gained significant popularity and critical acclaim.
-GQ praised its "one-of-a-kind flair" and research quality, whilst journalist Jeet Heer cited it as one of the few left-wing outlets to examine the Epstein case in detail.
-By 2025, TrueAnon had become one of the most popular podcasts on Patreon, ranking as the twelfth-highest creator by subscriber count.
+GQ praised its "one-of-a-kind flair" and research quality.
+Journalist Jeet Heer cited it as one of the few left-wing outlets to examine the Epstein case in detail.
+By 2025, TrueAnon had become one of the most popular podcasts on Patreon and the 12th-highest creator by subscriber count.
 Notable guests have included Epstein accuser Maria Farmer, journalist Ken Klippenstein, author William T. Vollmann, and musician Azealia Banks.